 This notion crystallised when my son was born nearly eight years ago, in 2008.
 I really questioned what it was I wanted to do with my life.
 Closely followed by – ‘OMG, I just became a cliché!
 I am having a midlife crisis!
 But what now??’

 Despite the epiphany brought on by motherhood, I continued to ride the corporate treadmill, until one fine spring day down at the local dog park in late 2014, a seed of inspiration was planted.
 Sometimes it just takes one single moment, one single idea, and the rest, as they say, is history.

 From that one idea came the next, and my lifelong obsession with beautiful designer scarves became satiated in the decision to design my own. dog&boy scarves are my passion (or obsession!) come to life - bold original designs, luxuriously oversized in a sublime natural fibre blend.
 Designs that have a story to tell and celebrate the beauty of the everyday.

-Sometimes from sadness,
+Sometimes from sadness, can grow inspiration.

 During the journey, I was reminded of the fragility of every day when my beautiful mum was diagnosed with brain cancer and passed away very soon after.
 It was absolutely devastating but did not throw me off the path, instead reigniting my passion to really make dog&boy come to life and for her to always be a part of it.

 When sorting through mum’s things - in that dark fog when your loved one’s colourful and engaged life fits into just a few boxes - I came across her sketchbooks.
 I always remember her sitting in the garden, which she loved, drawing away, but I hadn’t realised just how good an artist she was until now.
 I wish I’d been able to appreciate it sooner - her beautiful, secret talent.